The Copycat Perceptron: Smashing Barriers Through Collective Learning

-In this paper, we have illustrated how the phase diagram of the perceptron in the teacher-student scenario changes as more and more perceptron-students coupled together are added to the equation.
-Using this phase diagram, we can draw conclusions not only about the number of examples required for perfect generation as a function of the number of students working together, which is much lower than for a single perceptron, but also about the performance of a learning process modeled as a simulated annealing process in which the goal is to derive the teacher's rule while gradually lowering the temperature, which, by analogy, minimizes the student's allowable errors.
+\textit{Discussion --} In this paper, we have illustrated how the phase diagram of the binary perceptron in the teacher-student scenario changes as more and more students try to learn the same teacher rule while being coupled to each other.
+From this phase diagram, we can draw conclusions not only about the number of examples required for perfect recovery (as a function of the number of collaborating students), which is much smaller than for a single perceptron, but also about the performance of a thermal learning procedures such as SA, or eventually stochastic gradient descent (on models with continuous weights).

-The coupled perceptron model discussed here provides a basic model for understanding the effectiveness of students' collective learning in acquiring a particular set of pre-established rules.
-Alternatively, our model could also be used to rationalise the effects of federated or collaborative learning in Machine Learning, a decentralized approach to training models.
-In both contexts, our phase diagrams facilitate the determination of the ideal number of collaborating teams, the best number of examples, or the most appropriate pace of learning to ensure optimal learning outcomes.
-Within the context of this rudimentary model, further generalisations could address the question of whether diversifying examples for each student improves the learning experience or whether alternative learning paths could accelerate the learning process.